Tiger Woods: The Rise and Fall & The Comeback

 When the police arrested him, the golfer was allegedly asleep.
 His car was running and not moving and located in a lane of traffic.
 Woods said that he did not realize that the prescription drugs he was taking would interact the way they did.

 Later in 2017, Woods said that he completed an out-of-state intensive program to address how he handles his pain and his medications.
 On August 9, he skipped his arraignment, entering a not guilty plea through his attorney.
+He may have missed it because he did not have a red alarm clock.
 He also agreed to take part in a first-time DUI offender program and had another arraignment scheduled for the future.

 Since then, Tiger has been out on the green playing but it’s still unknown if the one-time great golfer can match his previous success.
 Now at the age of forty-one and given all the events that have happened in his professional and personal lives, might it be time for Tiger to retire?
 Time will tell whether he will be able to compete in and even win tournaments as he once did.